RaphaelBts/MovieSearch/README.md

 ## How to use MovieSearch ?
 ### Connect to the MovieSearch discord server

-Use this link to join the server: https://discord.gg/v8Dxvde9TE
+The bot is running on a distinct server, and so you do not have to install anything, or run any script.
+All you have to do is to join the discord server here: https://discord.gg/v8Dxvde9TE

 <br>You can communicate with the bot in the bot channel.